portableant/museologi.st/blog/2011-04-28-day-of-archaeology-2011.md

 archaeology in the UK and beyond.

 So how does it work?
-Well, archaeologists taking part in the project will document their day through photography, video, facebook activity, twitter commentary and written blog posts.
+Well, archaeologists taking part in the project will document their day through photography, video, facebook activity, Twitter commentary and written blog posts.
 These will then be collated in realtime on the project's dedicated website [The day of archaeology website](http://dayofarchaeology.com), which will then provide a glimpse into a day in the life of people working in archaeology, from archaeological excavations to laboratories, universities, community archaeology groups, education services, museums and offices.
 This project is open